kamu-data/kamu-docs/content/cli/collab/repositories.md

 kamu push example-dataset  # Will push to s3://my-bucket.example.org/example-dataset
 ```

-Both `pull` and `push` commands will analyze the state of the dataset in the workspace and at the repository and will only upload data and metadata that wasn't previously seen (a minimal update).
+Both `pull` and `push` commands will analyze the state of the dataset in the {{<term "workspace">}} and at the repository and will only upload data and metadata that wasn't previously seen (a minimal update).

 These commands are also "safe".
 They will detect all types of concurrent changes and history divergence and prevent you from overwriting someone else's changes.